nvminhtu/React/reactjs/level1/QUESTION-PART1.md

 * Q9 - How can I call action in a Stateful Component?
 Why should I call fallback function in construction?

+* Q10 - Do you know how to use Boostrap with `create-react-app`?

 ## List of Answers
 * A1.
 We can use `yarn` or `npm` install - it is usual.
 [We can refer this document](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#installing-a-dependency)